-How does Hole in One insurance work?
+How Does Hole in One Insurance Work?

-Scenario: A charity golf tournament solicits a local car dealer to partially sponsor their event.
+A charity golf tournament solicits a local car dealer to partially sponsor their event.
 The dealer places a new BMW valued at $65,000 out at a hole.
 Whoever putts a hole-in-one at the designated spot wins the car.

-Three variables determine the price for insurance:
+Three variables determine the price your organization will pay for hole in one insurance:

-- The number of golfers: 150 players will cost more than 80
+- The number of golfers: 150 players will cost more than 80.

 - The yardage of the hole: 180 yards will cost less than 160.